 Lead no one into temptation!
 Always lock your vehicle and leave no valuables lying around in your vehicle.

 Always be careful if someone signals you from the roadside, asking for help.
 When in doubt – rather keep driving.

 An old rule: Never drive anywhere in Africa without sufficient water supply (and toilet paper J)!

 That much is for certain: On the basis of minimum traffic, driving through Africa’s unparalleled landscapes will be an amazing experience!

 The currency in Namibia is Namibian Dollar (NAD).
 The Namibian Dollar is linked (1:1) to the South African Rand (ZAR).
 This is why both currencies are accepted in Namibia to the same value.
 (Attention: The Namibian Dollar is however not accepted in South Africa!).
 1 Euro corresponds to approximately NAD 15.00.

-The Namibian banks exchange foreign currencies in the form of cash and Traveller’s checks to Namibian Dollars.
+The Namibian banks exchange foreign currencies in the form of cash to Namibian Dollars.
 The larger bank branches also offer ATMs (Automatic Teller Machines)/cash machines, at which one can exchange and draw Namibian Dollars with your credit card, and sometimes also with Maestro/EC Cards (best chances are at the Standard Bank).

 Tip: Not all banks in Germany have Namibian Dollars immediately available.
 In most cases the currency will first need to be ordered.
 The exchange rate is far worse when exchanging at a bank in Germany.
 In addition – only a maximum of NAD/ZAR 2000.00 per person may be imported to Namibia.
 We therefore recommend that you rather exchange your money once in Namibia.